liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 ![Figure 8.50: Designer lets you assign a task to a specific user of Liferay Portal.](../../images/kaleo-29.png)

-Assigning the QA and QA Management task nodes resolved their error markings.
-Later, the join node's error marking will be disappear when we connect the join node to another task.
+Assigning the QA and QA Management task nodes resolved their error markings (no more red "X"!).
+The join node's error marking won't disappear until you connect the join node to another task.

 ![Figure 8.51: The error markings for the QA and QA Management task nodes disappear after their assignments are specified.](../../images/kaleo-27.png)

 While we're using Designer's Workflow Diagram, let's go over some of its features.

-#### Workflow Diagram features
+#### Workflow Diagram Features

-Within the workflow diagram, there are other miscellaneous features offered by Developer Studio.
-Below are lists of some of these small features that could make a huge difference when designing your workflow.
+Developer Studio provides you with additional features within the workflow diagram.
+Below we list some of these features; they can greatly enhance your workflow designing experience.

-**Workflow Diagram Actions** are available via icons in the upper right corner toolbar of the Workflow Diagram:
+- *Workflow Diagram Actions* are available via the toolbar in the upper right corner of the Workflow Diagram:

     - *Zoom In*

     - *Zoom Out*

     - *Zoom Actual*

     - *Save as Image*

     - *Print*

 	These toolbar icons are shown in the figure below.